davecthomas/fusion/README.md

    ```
    - This will embed your user data (or any JSON objects) and print both partial embeddings and final fused vectors.
    - You can also see distance/similarity calculations for demonstration.

----

-**That’s it!** You now have a flexible, multi-modal embedding system that can:

-- **Embed** text, numeric, and categorical data into a single fusion vector.
-- **Compute** similarity or distance between fused vectors.
-- **Easily** integrate with real databases or pure JSON data for advanced search and analysis.